mongodb-partners/IoT_Greengrass_Realm_GenAI_framework/2-edge/1-docker/vehicle1/README.md

 build/producer
 ```

-On successful completion , the message should be generated as shown in the below screenshot
+On successful completion, the message should be generated as shown in the below screenshot

 <img width="385" alt="image" src="https://github.com/mongodb-partners/IoT_Greengrass_Realm_GenAI_framework/assets/101570105/22516544-42c2-4098-9bb8-6cd0a7f62561">